Skip to content

 3. Runtime configuration

-/config set <number> <value> to configure a variable # see `config.py` or type `/help`
+/env set <number> <value> # configure a catalog variable; see `env.py` or type `/help`

 cai